ibm-cloud-docs/containers/cs_loadbalancer.md

   * Weighted Least Connection (`wlc`)
   * Weighted Round Robin (`wrr`)

-### How do I provision a load balancer 2.0?
+### Load balancer 2.0 prerequisites
 {: #ipvs_provision}

-Before you create a version 2.0 load balancer, you must enable [VLAN spanning](/docs/infrastructure/vlans/vlan-spanning.html#vlan-spanning) for your IBM Cloud infrastructure (SoftLayer) account.
-When VLAN spanning is enabled, the version 2.0 load balancer can route packets to various subnets in the account.

 You cannot update an existing version 1.0 load balancer to 2.0.
 You must create a new version 2.0 load balancer.
 Note that you can run version 1.0 and 2.0 load balancers simultaneously in a cluster.
-{: note}

-To create a new version 2.0 load balancer, follow the same steps for creating version 1.0 load balancers in a [single-zone](#config) or [multizone cluster](#multi_zone_config).
-However, a version 2.0 load balancer must have the following fields in the service configuration file:
+Before you create a version 2.0 load balancer, you must complete the following prerequisite steps.
-* The `externalTrafficPolicy` must be set to `Local`
-* The IPVS annotation: `service.kubernetes.io/ibm-load-balancer-cloud-provider-enable-features: "ipvs"`
-* Optional: A scheduling algorithm shortname specified in the scheduler annotation: `service.kubernetes.io/ibm-load-balancer-cloud-provider-scheduler: "rr"`

-If you have a multizone cluster, you must deploy a version 2.0 load balancer in every zone where you have app instances.
-{: tip}

-### What else do I need to configure in my cluster setup?
-{: #ipvs_cluster}

-In most respects, the version 2.0 load balancer runs in your cluster the same way that version 1.0 load balancers run.
-Your edge node and firewall configurations do not need to be changed.
-You can use a private load balancer 2.0 in the same way that you use a version 1.0 load balancer to route private network traffic.
+1. [Update your cluster's master and worker nodes](cs_cluster_update.html) to Kubernetes version 1.12 or later.

+2. To allow your load balancer 2.0 to forward requests to app pods in multiple zones, open a support case to request a configuration setting for your VLANs. **Important**: You must request this configuration for all public VLANs.
+If you request a new VLAN associated, you must open another ticket for that VLAN.
+    1. Log in to the [{{site.data.keyword.Bluemix_notm}} console](https://console.bluemix.net/).
+    2. In the menu, navigate to **Infrastructure**, and then to **Support > Add Ticket**.
+    3. In the case fields, select **Technical**, **Infrastructure**, and **Public Network Question.**
+    4. Add the following information to the description: "Please set up the network to allow capacity aggregation on the public VLANs associated with my account.
+The reference ticket for this request is: https://control.softlayer.com/support/tickets/63859145".
+    5. Click **Summit Ticket**.

+3. After your VLANs have been configured with capacity aggregation, enable [VLAN spanning](/docs/infrastructure/vlans/vlan-spanning.html#vlan-spanning) for your IBM Cloud infrastructure (SoftLayer) account.
+When VLAN spanning is enabled, the version 2.0 load balancer can route packets to various subnets in the account.

-However, if you use [Calico pre-DNAT network policies](cs_network_policy#block_ingress) to manage traffic to the IP address of a version 2.0 load balancer, you must add the `applyOnForward: true` and `doNotTrack: true` fields to the `spec` section in the policies. `applyOnForward: true` ensures that the Calico policy is applied to the traffic as it is encapsulated and forwarded. `doNotTrack: true` ensures that the worker nodes can use DSR to return a response packet directly to the client without needing the connection to be tracked.
+4. If you use [Calico pre-DNAT network policies](cs_network_policy#block_ingress) to manage traffic to the IP address of a version 2.0 load balancer, you must add the `applyOnForward: true` and `doNotTrack: true` fields to the `spec` section in the policies. `applyOnForward: true` ensures that the Calico policy is applied to the traffic as it is encapsulated and forwarded. `doNotTrack: true` ensures that the worker nodes can use DSR to return a response packet directly to the client without needing the connection to be tracked.
 For example, if you use a Calico policy to whitelist traffic from only specific IP addresses to your load balancer IP address, the policy looks similar to the following:

 ```
 apiVersion: projectcalico.org/v3